zheng-da/zheng-da.github.io/_pages/about.md

 ---

-I'm an applied scientist at AWS AI, where I'm working on [Deep Graph Library](https://www.dgl.ai/) and [DGL-KE](https://github.com/awslabs/dgl-ke) to develop efficient and scalable frameworks for graph neural networks and knowledge graphs.
+I'm an applied scientist at AWS AI, where I'm working on [Deep Graph Library](https://www.dgl.ai/) and [DGL-KE](https://github.com/awslabs/dgl-ke) for graph neural networks and knowledge graphs.
-My research interest covers multiple areas, ranging from high-performance computing, filesystem, large-scale data analysis systems, and machine learning.
+My research interest covers areas, ranging from high-performance computing, large-scale data analysis systems, and machine learning.
 I got a PhD from the department of computer science at the Johns Hopkins University.
+During my PhD, I worked on [FlashGraph](https://github.com/flashxio/FlashX) and [FlashR](https://github.com/flashxio/FlashR), frameworks for large-scale graph analysis and data analysis on solid-state drives (SSDs).

 Selected Publications
 =====